-Japanese comic books or cartoons with stories that often contain a lot of sex and violence
+Japanese comic books or cartoons with stories that are aimed at adults as well as children

 a set of large printed sheets of folded paper containing news, articles, and other information, usually published every day.
 There are two main types of newspaper, the quality or broadsheet newspapers that generally deal with serious news issues, and the tabloid newspapers that deal more with subjects such as sport, television actors, and shocking crime stories.
 A newspaper is usually simply called a paper